-I wrote this for my Dad’s birthday last May.
+I wrote this for my Dad’s birthday in May 2010.

 I bring this up only because I had this tape for years and years, even after I had grown out of the age group for which it was intended.
 I may still have it, and I hope I do.
 Because at the very end of Side B was a recording that existed only on that tape.
 It was an audio recording of my dad and me when I was just learning to talk.
 My dad had used the tape to record a few minutes of our voices.
 My voice squeaked in delight, in the way only a small child is able.
 My dad would ask me to count to ten, and I would rattle off the numbers, often times skipping the number 5, I’d stop at the number 9, my dad would finish and say “10” and I would repeat him and then we would cheer and clap.
 There was more audio of us on the tape too, me making the sounds of certain barnyard animals, and saying my name which sounded like, “My name is Hess” and a few minutes more of us talking until the tape came to an end.